 Nothing compels them into buying something and can live without purchasing online from a company for years.

 To encourage such personas, try sending them emails that show how many people are buying from you to make them realize why they are missing out!
-Share your brand purpose and quality of the products to engage them.
+Share your brand purpose and the quality of the products to engage them.

 Such emails let them know about what benefits your brand offers and how is it better to buy from you.